Pigtown Food for Thought Water Project – United States

 Pigtown Food for Thought has hosted many community meals, created pop-up grocery stores, hosted community cooking exchanges for kids, and started both a community garden and home gardening program where neighbors can grow food and learn about urban gardening.

-The broader problem is lack of available food options in the city, and a generation of kids who are growing up without even basic knowledge of how food grows and where their food comes from.
+The broader problem is the lack of available food options in the city and a generation of kids who are growing up without even basic knowledge of how food grows and where their food comes from.
 Pigtown Food for Thought addresses this by getting kids gardening and sharing the joy and produce from the garden with everyone who walks by!

 The more specific problem is that as with many urban gardens, finding clean water nearby is difficult.
 Until recently, there was access to a city water source, but that is no longer available.